amabdallah/Demo_WaMDaM_Wizard/README.md

 ## Why WaMDaM?
 WaMDaM enables researchers and water managers to organize water management data with two keys aspects that are not supported by existing methods:
-**i)** represents the connectivity between system components (e.g., demand site, reservoir).
-It also tracks the configurations of networks and changes in their topology and data through scenarios.
+**i)** represents the connectivity between system components (e.g., demand site and reservoir).
+It also tracks the configurations of networks and changes in their topology and data through scenarios, with no duplication.
-**ii)** represents one or all these data types: 1) dual values (e.g., binary), 2) numeric values, 3) descriptor values, 4) seasonal numeric values, 5) files, 6) time series, 7) multi-attribute series (i.e., multi-columns).
+**ii)** represents one or all of these data types: 1) dual values (e.g., binary), 2) numeric values, 3) descriptor values, 4) seasonal numeric values, 5) electornic files, 6) time series, 7) multi-attribute series (i.e., multi-columns).

 ## Why WaMDaM Wizard?
 The WaMDaM Wizard is an open-source, cross-platform, Python-based graphical user software to interact with WaMDaM database.
-Users are not expected to understand the underlying WaMDaM database of schema.
-The Wizard mainly allows users to:
+By using the Wizard, users are not expected to understand the underlying WaMDaM database of schema.
+Users just need to understand how to fit their data into these concepts: ObjectType, Attribute, Instance, Network, and Scenario.
+The Wizard mainly allows users to automatically:
 **i)**   Load and validate data from a specific spreadsheet template
 **ii)**  Use data preparation tools to help manipulate and transform users data to fit into the spreadsheet template.
 **iii)** Import data directly from supported web-services (e.g., time series data from CUAHSI)